georgeslabreche/mars/README.md

 | [diurnal_plot.R](https://github.com/georgeslabreche/mars-solar-radiation/blob/master/functions/plots/diurnal_plot.R)      | Plot global, beam, and diffuse irradiance as a function of areocentric longitude, planetary latitude, atmospheric opacity, and solar time.

 ## Shiny App
-A simply Shiny app is also available.
-It allows dynamic rendering of diurnal plots for global, beam, and diffuse irradiance though an interface with components to select differnt value for the areocentric longitude, planetary latitude, and atmospheric opacity,
+A simply Shiny app has been implemented.
+It allows dynamic rendering of diurnal plots for global, beam, and diffuse irradiance though an interface with components to select different values for the areocentric longitude, planetary latitude, and atmospheric opacity.

 ## References
 Based on the following excellent work: